rafatieppo/lucylattes/README.md

 ## Logs
 <a name="logss"></a>

+### Sat 2024-08-10 09:33:11 -04
+- On Windows OS there ware a error from `report_resch_advi_runn_each` function and others functions that generates tables from advising data.
+The error was in `np.select`.
+For some reason, `np.select` could not find a math between `cond` and `choice` lists in those functions.
+I guess the error was a character error, because `cond` list has character like: `ç ã í`.
+To solve it, in `np.select` the default exit was replaced by `-99`

 ### Wed 2024-06-19 18:57:18 -04
 - From `DADOS-GERAIS` $->$ `FORMACAO-ACADEMICA-TITULACAO` data from `DOUTORADO` was add in `xxx_fullname.csv`